Multibit-Legacy/multibit/src/main/izpack/mac/readme.txt

-Mac readme.txt

-Please make sure all your wallets are backed up.
+Backup all your wallets.

 You can do this by exporting your private keys using 'Tools | Export Private Keys'.

+[Mac readme.txt]